spf13/pathologize/readme.md

 In this example, the filename `CON..` is cleaned using Pathologize, and the output is `CON_`.
 The cleaned filename is safe to use on all modern operating systems.

-There is also a helper function CleanPath that will clean a full path, including the directory and file name.
+`CleanPath` will clean a full path by running `Clean` on each directory segment and the file name.
+This is useful when you need to clean a full path, including the directory structure.

 ```go
 package main